 How to Increase Your ATM Limit

 Temporary increase (most common): Call the number on the back of your card, explain what you need the cash for (travel, vehicle purchase, home repair), and give a date range.
-Banks typically approve these in under 10 minutes and will set the limit back automatically after the time period ends.
+Approval timing varies by bank and account, and the limit is typically set back automatically after the period ends.

 Permanent increase: Usually requires a branch visit or written request.
 Banks consider your account age, average balance, and overall banking relationship.
-Upgrading to a premium account tier is the fastest path to a permanently higher limit.
+Upgrading to a premium account tier may result in a higher permanent limit, depending on the bank.

 Method Speed Best For